-The build quality of the Sony HT-S200F is decent.
+The Sony HT-S200F's build quality is decent.
 The entire build resembles the Bose Solo 5.
 The subwoofer is embedded in the bar and the entire construction feels robust.
-The subwoofer speaker on the underside isn't covered and there is nothing to protect it from damage.
+The subwoofer speaker on the underside isn't covered and there's nothing to protect it from damage.

 The THD performance of this soundbar is great at a normal volume around 80dB and will create a clean and pure sound.
 However, when pushed to its max volume, there’s a small jump in THD across the range, but this shouldn’t be audible to most, especially with real-life content.

 The Sony HT-S200F is a 2.1 soundbar system, which means it doesn’t have a dedicated center speaker.
 It uses the left and right speakers to create a sound in the center, which sounds more diffused and less clear compared to a discrete center, but the performance is still good overall.
-However, when sending a 5.1 surround sound signal to the bar, it is downmixed.
-It also doesn’t have a good bass performance, but this won’t matter as much since there’s not much bass on center channels to begin with.
+However, when sending a 5.1 surround sound signal to the bar, it's downmixed.
+It also doesn’t have a good bass performance, but this won’t matter as much since there isn't much bass on center channels to begin with.
 Voices still sound fairly clear and accurate, and the bar gets loud enough for most people.

 The Sony HT-S200F has poor performance with surround channels.
-The 2.1 configuration of the soundbar won't result in the most accurate and clear representation of surround objects in the soundstage.
+The soundbar's 2.1 configuration won't result in the most accurate and clear representation of surround objects in the soundstage.
 Everything is downmixed to stereo and doesn’t feel as real as a discrete surround experience offered by tower speakers.
 The overall sound profile is fairly bright as this soundbar lacks a lot of bass.
-This soundbar, like many other Sony's, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.
+This soundbar, like many other Sonys, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.

 Over its ARC connection, the Sony HT-S200F supports surround sound via the Dolby Digital sound format.
-This is very common on most streaming platforms like Netflix or on most Blu-ray Disks.
-Unfortunately, you will not be able to decode DTS or any of the higher-end formats like Dolby Atmos, which can offer you object-based surround sound experience.
+This is very common on most streaming platforms like Netflix, or on most Blu-ray discs.
+Unfortunately, you won't be able to decode DTS or any of the higher-end formats like Dolby Atmos, which can offer you object-based surround sound experience.

 The Sony HT-S200F has no Full HDMI In port which would allow it to connect to external devices that support the reproduction of advanced sound formats like Dolby Atmos or DTS:X.

-The Sony HT S200F can reproduce surround sound of the Dolby Digital format over its Optical Audio In.
-However, it will be downscaled to the 2.1 capabilities of this bar.
-The not supported DTS format is not common on its own, it is the fallback for the higher quality DTS-HD MA available on many Blu-ray discs.
+The Sony HT S200F can reproduce surround sound in the Dolby Digital format over its Optical Audio In.
+However, it'll be downscaled to the 2.1 capabilities of this bar.
+The (not supported) DTS format isn't common on its own; it's the fallback for the higher quality DTS-HD MA available on many Blu-ray discs.

-You can connect the bar to any device that supports Bluetooth, like a smartphone or a tablet and enjoy any content from your device through the 2.1 speakers of the soundbar.
+You can connect the bar to any device that supports Bluetooth, like a smartphone or a tablet, and enjoy any content from your device through the soundbar's 2.1 speakers.

 As this soundbar lacks a Full HDMI port, it can’t serve as a hub between your devices and your TV.

 The interface is identical to the Sony HT-S100F.
-It consists of a set of lights that identify which is the input in use.
+It consists of a set of lights that identify which input is in use.
 However, you have to get close to read the labels above the lights denoting the source is selected or learn the source order by heart.